 |Return Deformation||0.74-1.08 cm|

 There are three main types of tennis balls that are made by manufacturers: professional level balls, championship level, and recreational level.
 The kind of ball that you choose will come down to what you want to use it for, as well as how advanced your game is.

-Recreational level balls: are good for practice matches and those who are getting used to game.
+Recreational level balls: are good for practice matches and those who are getting used to the game.

 Championship level balls: are used for those who are already good at tennis and want something with a little more kick behind their serves.

 Professional level balls: are used by some of the best tennis players around the world and allow for more precision, control and power.

 One thing to keep in mind when purchasing a tennis ball is whether it is pressurized or not.
 Most modern day balls are but it is still worth considering.
 Non-pressurized balls bounce on their rubber shells and do not have the pressurized air inside.